What Purpose Do Book Blurbs Serve?

 Who Should You Ask For Blurbs?

-Blurbs are ideal to request from people in your network who are important, or have important jobs, but don’t have platforms to help you market your book.
-Blurbs, or a connection to a blurber, are basically the smallest piece of help people can offer.
+Blurbs are ideal to request from people in your network who are well known, important, or have important jobs.

 For example, if you write a book about pop-up retail, and you happen to be friends with a famous politician who has nothing to do with retail or any connection, a blurb from her won’t resonate with your audience.
 Whereas, if you can get the VP of Macy’s to blurb your book–even though no one outside of retail has any idea who she is–that quote will be a very powerful signal to the audience for your book (people who care about retail).